 This is a good point to discuss the two basic organizational plans for this type of report:

 Example outlines of the same report.
-One using the standard approach; the other, the executive approach.
 Notice in the executive approach that all the key facts, conclusions, and recommendations are "up front" so that the reader can get to them quickly.
 In large reports, there are tabs for each appendix.

 Revision Checklist for Feasibility and Recommendation Reports

-As you reread and revise your feasibility or recommendation report, watch out for problems such as the following:
+As you reread and revise your feasibility or recommendation report, be mindful of the following: